AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/postproc.md

 - It may be the case a post processor serves a method of programming robots that IS NOT fundamentally time-based.
 If so, *clearly* indicate that robot motion seen in Maya may and likely will differ from robot motion seen in the real world.
+- Placeholders, `{}`, in template files should appear in-line or at the beginning of a line of code; operations that provide formatting, such as tabs, should be done by the processor.

 #